Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

 The most famous incident involving the Maryland Goatman occurred in 1971.
 It was at this point that the article "Residents Fear Goatman Lives: Dog Found Decapitated in Old Bowie" written by Karen Hosler appeared in Prince George's County News.
 In this article, Hosler described how a family by the name of Edwards had lost their dog, Ginger.
 Ginger was found by Ray Hayden, John Hayden, and Willie Gheen a few days after going missing.
 She was found headless near Fletchertown Road.

-Hosler's article connected the death of Ginger to the Maryland Goatman because of a group of teenage girls, which included 16-year-old April Edwards, had heard strange noises and seen a large creature the night the dog had disappeared.
+Hosler's article connected the death of Ginger to the Maryland Goatman because a group of teenage girls, which included 16-year-old April Edwards, had heard strange noises and seen a large creature the night the dog had disappeared.

 Stories of the Goatman had been around in the '50s and '60s, but the incident with Ginger in the '70s caused heightened interest in the creature.
 During this time, searching for the Goatman was a local teen obsession, and "Goatman parties" were even held.
 It was also during this time that there were increased sightings of an "animal-like creature that walks on its hind legs" along Fletchertown Road.

 Mark Opsasnick, who grew up during this period, wrote an article for Strange Magazine titled "On the Trail of the Goatman."
 For this article, he interviewed the Edwards family and the three men who found Ginger.
-John Hayden told Opsasnick that they'd seen an animal that night, and described it as about six feet tall, hairy, and walking on two feet.
+John Hayden told Opsasnick that they'd seen an animal that night, and he described it as about six feet tall, hairy, and walking on two feet.
 He also mentioned that it made a "high-pitched sound, like a squeal."

 Just because the Maryland Goatman legend peaked in popularity in the '70s doesn't mean it ever disappeared from the community consciousness.
 A middle school called St. Mark the Evangelist has had an unknown house behind it for 30 years.
 Rumors have spread all that time that the Goatman has been seen in and around the house.
 Some people have even claimed to have found bones, knives, saws, and leftover food inside the house.